 Prevention of Bimetallic Corrosion

 The prevention or minimisation of galvanic corrosion is best addressed during the design stage (see Reference 13.1).
-When dissimilar metals are joined, care should be taken to protect the anodic member by proper electrical insulation of the joint or by excluding the electrolyte if this is feasible.
+When dissimilar metals are joined, it is important to take care to protect the anodic member by proper electrical insulation of the joint or by excluding the electrolyte if this is feasible.

 Table 13-1 lists metals in the order of their relative activity in an aqueous environment.
 The list begins with the more active (anodic) metal and proceeds down to the least active (cathodic) metal of the galvanic series.
-A galvanic series pertains to a particular electrolyte solution and hence for each specific solution encountered, a different series may apply.
+A galvanic series pertains to a particular electrolyte solution and hence for each specific solution encountered, a different series can apply.
 Usually a seawater environment is chosen as the basis for comparison since it is one of the most corrosive environments and is readily encountered.
 Galvanic series relationships are useful as a guide for selecting the metals used for a joint.
-Generally the closer one metal is to another in the series, the more compatible they will be.
-In a galvanic couple the metal higher in the series represents the anode and will corrode preferentially in the environment.
+Generally the closer one metal is to another in the series, the more compatible they can be.
+In a galvanic couple the metal higher in the series represents the anode and can corrode preferentially in the environment.
 It is therefore necessary to protect metals widely separated in the galvanic series, if they are intended to be joined.

 Methods of preventing or minimising galvanic attack are based upon breaking the electrical path in the metallic or electrolytic parts of the system, by excluding oxygen from the electrolyte, or by sacrificial corrosion.
 This strategy cannot be used if the galvanic couple needs to act as an electrical connection.
 Electrical insulation can be achieved by interposing a gasket or washer between the dissimilar metals prior to connecting them.
 If the couple has to act as an electrical connection, a compatible metallic gasket or washer can be placed between the two metals prior to fastening, or the cathodic member can be plated with a metal compatible with the anode.
 Jointing compounds applied to the contacting surfaces of fasteners and lap joints do not normally provide electrical insulation, they are however very useful in preventing water penetrating the joint and hence preventing galvanic and crevice corrosion.